JeremySCook/JC-Pro-Macro/Code/README.md

 ProMacro-6-music.ino allows you to connect a small speaker to GPIO pin 7 to play a number of notes.

+## Experimental Final Cut Pro X Mode

+ProMacro-6-FCPX.ino adds a mode where the wheel acts as a jog wheel.
+Press down to stop.
+Press down & lower-right button to switch back to standard mode.

 Amazon links are affiliate, meaning I get a small percentage of sales.